Footy Kits Battle

 Why this matters for the wider tournament

 Italy missing the World Cup is bad for the World Cup, full stop.
-The Azzurri shirt is one of the four or five most-bought international kits in football, the Italian fan diaspora is enormous, and the rivalries Italy bring to a tournament are some of the most loaded in the sport.
+The Azzurri shirt is one of international football's most recognisable designs, Italy have a longstanding global fan culture, and the rivalries they bring to a tournament are some of the most loaded in the sport.
 Italy vs Germany alone has produced multiple all-time-great World Cup matches across the decades.

 For the 2026 cycle specifically, Italy not being there opens space for an underdog European side to make a deep run.
 Croatia did this in 2018.
 Morocco did it in 2022.
 The 2026 dark horse will be one of the teams in our dark horse kit collection — and they get a slightly clearer path because Italy aren't taking up an obvious quarter-final slot.